 Hello!
 I am super excited to welcome you to the Eternal community.
-My name is Neon, and I will lead you through your first introduction to Eternal.
+My name is Neon, and I will lead you through your introduction to Eternal.
 I have been playing the game for a long time, and have probably written more about Eternal than anyone else.
-I know that when you are just starting out it can be a little confusing.
+I know that when you are just starting out it can be confusing.
 I hope to help you with that!
-This guide should be useful to anyone coming from Magic the Gathering, Hearthstone, or even if you have never played any card games before!
-I plan to link to a bunch of other resources, so you will have lots of additional resources to check out.
-So, let’s get started!
+This guide should be useful to anyone coming from Magic the Gathering, Hearthstone, or even if you have never played any card games!
+I plan to link to a bunch of other resources, so you will have lots of additional stuff to check out.
+Let’s get started!

 The first thing to do when you start Eternal is battle through the Campaign.
 If you are experienced in card games you should find it fairly straight forward (and maybe a little boring), but it will help to introduce you to many of the fundamentals of the game.
 It is possible to go do other things after you finish the Fire campaign (you need to do a Gauntlet run first, then you can do anything else), but at present you should probably just go through the other sections of the campaign so you can get the cards.
-I should note that there are a couple of cards here that do not appear in the rest of the game, so if you later look for some card you saw in the Campaign (especially from the Fire section and the final boss) you might find that it does not actually exist.
+I should note that there are a couple of cards here that do not appear in the rest of the game, so if you later look for something you saw in the Campaign you might find that it does not actually exist.
 Some people have some issues with the final boss, which is a very bizarre battle.
-It takes place in 2 stages, where you first get to defeat your opponent easily, but then your opponent gets super-powered.
+It takes place in 2 stages where you first get to defeat your opponent easily, but then your opponent gets super-powered.
 For the second half just focus on surviving, since you eventually get the “Eternal Throne” card, which just ends the game.
 If you are having a lot of difficulty with this fight, check out LocoPojo’s video going through this battle.

 Be sure to take the time to read what your cards do and try to understand the various keywords.
 I am not going to go through the meaning of all the keywords, since they are explained in the tool tips, or in the glossary (which can be found in the menu).
 Here is an article that explains some of the rules details of various mechanics that may not be obvious at first.